Mohamedelmahdy01/NLP/README.md

 2. To combine the contents, you can manually open the resulting .ipynb files in Jupyter and copy the cells into a single notebook.

+---

+License

+This code and documentation are open-source and available for use under the MIT License.